devendrn/simple-8051asm/README.md

 #### On Windows:

-If you have gcc installed, open cmd in project directory and run:
+If you have gcc installed, open cmd in the project directory and run:
 *not tested
 ```
 gcc src/*.c -o asm51.exe